Exclusive Clothing Sale On Soft & Soothe

 Factory Design Pattern in C#?

-As per Gang of Four, Factory Design Pattern is that “Define an interface for creating an object but let sub-classes decide which class to instantiate.
+As per Gang of Four, the Factory Design Pattern is “Define an interface for creating an object but let sub-classes decide which class to instantiate.
 The Factory method class defers instantiation it uses to the sub-classes”.
 In the Factory pattern, we create product objects without exposing the logic to the end user.

-public interface Cars
+public interface IShape

 {